9 Ideas For Designing Your Own Logo

 Don't forget to think about what your logo will look like when scaled up or sized down for different marketing materials (blog post graphics, business cards, website favicon, etc).

 Do create a submark or secondary logo to help you build out your brand identity.

 More logo inspiration:

-Don’t forget to check out The Vault for your FREE Branding Starter Kit :) Happy designing, friends!
+Don’t forget to grab your FREE Branding Starter Kit :) Happy designing, friends!